Hyper-V Obkio Agent Installation Guide

 By default, the following NTP servers are used:

 A valid NTP configuration is mandatory to make sure the time on the device is accurate.
 If it is not, the SSL/TLS certificates will not be valid and communication with the Obkio Cloud will not be possible.

 To change the NTP servers, contact our support team and they will modify the appliance configuration.
 Note that it's not possible right now to use the NTP servers distributed by DHCP.

 As for all other agent types, some firewall configurations might be required if outbound connections are filtered.
 Refer to the article Firewall Configurations for more details.

 If you want to reinstall the agent on another infrastructure, you can simply delete the old VM and install a new one.
 Then, you can Dissociate the Virtual Appliance from the agent in the App and Associate it with the new VM.

 If at boot time you have errors regarding unrecognized disk label or No such file or directory while trying to open /dev/disks/by-label... make sure the disk is configured as IDE (preferred) or SATA and not SCSI.

 If the boot process stops at Started Update UTMP about System Runlevel Changes (like the screenshot below), this means that the VM is not able to connect to the cloud.
-Make sure you have DHCP enabled on the network, that you are using e1000 or e1000e network card on VMware, and that your firewall is not blocking outbound access to our cloud systems.
+Make sure you have DHCP enabled on the network and that your firewall is not blocking outbound access to our cloud systems.